chrisknox97/Election_Analysis/README.md

 * Winning Candidate

 The winning candidate in this election was Diana DeGette, who received 272,892 votes or approximately 73.8% of the vote.
-The Winning candiate was determed by comparing the winning count and winning percentage against the votes and vote_percentage respectively.
+The winning candiate was determed by comparing the ``winning_count`` and ``winning_percentage`` against the ``votes`` and ``vote_percentage`` respectively.
 As a result, the final printed results were achieved using the following script:

 	Determine Winner
     	if (votes > winning_count) and (vote_percentage > winning_percentage)